opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

 ----

 Before you can run any of the toolkit's ROS nodes, some prerequisites need to be fulfilled:
-1. First of all, you need to [setup the required packages and build your workspace.](../../README.md#Setup)
+1. First of all, you need to [set up the required packages and build your workspace.](../../README.md#Setup)
 2. Start roscore by opening a new terminal where ROS is sourced properly (`source /opt/ros/noetic/setup.bash`) and run `roscore`.
+3. _(Optional for nodes with [RGB input](#rgb-input-nodes))_

-3. For basic usage and testing, all the toolkit's ROS nodes that use RGB images are set up to expect input from a basic webcam using the default package `usb_cam` ([instructions to install](../../README.md#Setup)).
+    For basic usage and testing, all the toolkit's ROS nodes that use RGB images are set up to expect input from a basic webcam using the default package `usb_cam` ([instructions to install](../../README.md#Setup)).
 You can run the webcam node in a new terminal inside `opendr_ws` and with the workspace sourced using:
     ```shell
     rosrun usb_cam usb_cam_node
     ```
-    By default, the usb cam node publishes images on `/usb_cam/image_raw` and most nodes also subscribe to this topic.
+    By default, the usb cam node publishes images on `/usb_cam/image_raw` and the RGB input nodes subscribe to this topic if not provided with an input topic argument.
 As explained for each node below, you can modify the topics via arguments, so if you use any other node responsible for publishing images, **make sure to change the input topic accordingly.**

 ----
 ## Dataset ROS Nodes